ontodev/droid/README.md

 ## aha - Ansi HTML Adapter

 In order to colourize the console output, DROID requires the command-line program `aha` to be installed, which is available on Debian and Ubuntu via `apt` and on Mac via `homebrew`.
-For more info, see: https://github.com/theZiz/aha. *Note that if DROID is being run with Docker then you must make sure that `aha` will be installed in the Dockerfile for every project DROID manages.*
+For more info, see: https://github.com/theZiz/aha.